max-moazzam/Rock-Paper-Scissors-Game/README.md

 2: Allow for the user to play again.

-3: Make the code simpler, and look nicer.
+3: Make the code simpler, look nicer, and be easier to understand.